sadjumb/MachineLearning/README.md

 # MachineLearning
-## About Dataset:
+## About Dataset

+### Source & Acknowledgements
 Dataset: https://www.kaggle.com/datasets/jsphyg/weather-dataset-rattle-package/data
+Copyright Commonwealth of Australia 2010, Bureau of Meteorology.

 ### Content
-This dataset contains about 10 years of daily weather observations from many locations across Australia.
+The dataset contains about 10 years of daily weather observations from different locations across Australia.
+Observations were drawn from numerous weather stations.

 ### Task
-RainTomorrow is the target variable to predict.
-It means -- did it rain the next day, Yes or No?
-This column is Yes if the rain for that day was 1mm or more.
+In this project, I will use this data to predict whether or not it will rain the next day.
+There are 23 attributes including the target variable "RainTomorrow", indicating whether or not it will rain the next day or not.

 ### Data description
 * Date - The date of observation;